AnubhavSolanki/TrackBuddy/README.md

 ## How to run..?
 Just type ```npm i``` after cloning the repo,then type ```ng build``` to build website and after that type ```npm start``` to run the website.
 Don't forget to enter api keys of google.
-Please check the server file, you can comment line to execute the server in localhost
 Website will run on http://localhost:3000/

 ## Development server